-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing BT payphones in the area thereby reducing street clutter.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-There is sufficient space on the pavement to accommodate the InLink and allow for safe usage of the pavement by pedestrians and wheelchair users.
-The InLink is 100mm narrower than existing payphones and has a significantly reduced footprint therefore footway width will generally increase resulting from their replacement.
-The proposed InLink in this case has been positioned close to the kerb to maximise the available footway width that would remain following the development and to ensure it does not cause any obstruction to pavement users.
-The InLink will not pose a danger to drivers or obscure traffic signage due to its low height and small size.
+The narrow footprint of the InLink would ensure that sufficient space is left on the pavement to allow for safe usage of the pavement by pedestrians and wheelchair users.
+The InLink will be set back from the junction therefore visibility splays will not be affected.
+It will not pose a danger to road users given its low height and modest scale.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.